-SARAH CARROLL (she/they) is a Rotuman/Australian queer multidisciplinary artist working across live performance, writing, film/tv and movement working on Dharug Land (Western Sydney).
-In 2022 Sarah debuted her one woman show Cherry at KXT Bakehouse as part of the Panimo Pandemonium festival to a sold out showing and an encore season at Everything But The Kitchen Sink Festival at Flight Path Theatre.
-A deep dive into obsessive fandoms, self discovery and sexuality.
-Currently, they are a Midsumma Pathways participant mentored by cabaret artist Victoria Falconer and part of AFTRS Talent Camp as well as the originate ensemble at the Q Theatre directed by Shy Magsalin and selected by Antipodes Theatre to develop a new theatre work, Sorry Not Sorry, with Marissa Saroca.
-Sarah strives to champion for underrepresented voices to be heard and create works that uplift and engage audiences in new and exciting ways usually with lots of sparkle and sass.
+SARAH CARROLL (she/they) is a Rotuman/Australian queer writer, performer and emerging producer working on Dharug Land (Western Sydney).
+In 2022, Sarah debuted her one woman show Cherry at KXT Bakehouse as part of the Panimo Pandemonium festival to a sold out showing and an encore season at Everything But The Kitchen Sink Festival at Flight Path Theatre.
+Sarah also performed Cherry at the Sydney Fringe Festival where they won the Tour Ready Award and NIDA Best Emerging Actor.
+They were a Midsumma Pathways and an AFTRS Talent Camp participant and have been selected by Antipodes Theatre to develop a new theatre work, Sorry Not Sorry, with Marissa Saroca.
+Sarah strives to champion underrepresented voices being heard and to create works that uplift and engage audiences in new and exciting ways, usually with lots of sparkle and sass.

 MICHELLE HUYNH is a Chinese-Australian emerging writer from Western Sydney.
 In 2020, she was shortlisted for the Emerging Writers’ Festival Home Residency Program.
 At present, she is an editor for the University of New South Wales literary publication, UNSWeetened.
 She primarily writes slice-of-life fiction and narratives that centre around the small, but no less significant, moments of private lives.

 MOONTANA MOHSIN is an emerging artist from Sydney.
+Her work in fiction, poetry and digital media explores relationships, identity and the extremities and minutia of contemporary human experiences.
 She has a Bachelor of Arts in Psychology and Creative Writing from UNSW, neither of which are her source of income.
-Moontana has written for the Sydney Writers’ Festival and Channel 10, and was the Senior Editor of UNSWeetened during her time as an undergrad.
-She writes about longing and suffering, and the beautiful devastations we are, have been or will be, even if momentarily.
-Moontana enjoys pretending to drown in bodies of water, re-watching the same movies and spotting mirages on roads during hot summer days.
+Moontana has written for the Sydney Writers’ Festival and Channel 10 and was the Senior Editor of UNSWeetened during her time as an undergrad.
+Moontana enjoys people watching and pretending to drown in bodies of water.

-H. MAY OXLEY is a writer from the Blue Mountains, who has been world-building since she was a small child and is currently in the process of trying to shuffle all her notes on the ‘Khorrazhan Empire’ into one location.
-She’s also an artist and has completed a Bachelors in graphic design and game design, with hopes of one day using the latter as a vehicle for stories.
-Her themes are often dark, though rarely without some kind of positive spin in there, dialogue-heavy, and lean towards fantasy.
+H. MAY OXLEY is a writer from the Blue Mountains.
+She has been world-building since she was a small child and is currently in the process of trying to shuffle all her notes on the ‘Khorrazhan Empire’ into one location.
+May is also an artist and has completed a Bachelors in graphic design and game design, with hopes of one day using the latter as a vehicle for stories.
+Her themes are often dark (though rarely without positive spin), dialogue-heavy, and lean towards fantasy.
 Her original work might see better progress if she would stop writing 300k fanfictions about games she half-hates.

-DANIA ROUMIEH has a Bachelor of Communications with Distinctions (Journalism) from Western Sydney University.
-She was nominated and elected as a Student Editor for the Western Sydney University Student Editorial team and Publication Committee.
-Dania initiated and founded ‘Humans of Western Sydney’, which promotes and showcases a diverse collection of stories shared by students and is a permanent feature of the publication, and was recently recognised and celebrated by Her Excellency the Honourable Margaret Beazley AC QC.
+DANIA ROUMIEH has a Bachelor of Communications with Distinction (Journalism) from Western Sydney University.
+She was elected as a Student Editor for the Western Sydney University Student Editorial team and Publication Committee.
+Dania initiated and founded ‘Humans of Western Sydney’, which promotes and showcases a diverse collection of stories shared by students.
+She was recently recognised and celebrated by Her Excellency the Honourable Margaret Beazley AC QC.
 Dania is currently a freelance Journalist and focuses her stories on diversity and representation.
-Her work has appeared with AMUST, ABC Religion & Ethics, and she is currently in the process of publishing many other pieces.
-Dania dedicates her time to work on journalism projects, leading media-based discussions that focus on diversity, and is always on the lookout for a new book to read.
+Her work has appeared with AMUST, ABC Religion & Ethics.
+Dania is always on the lookout for a new book to read.

 VICTOR GUAN YI ZHOU is an Australian-born Manchurian-Chinese writer and art maker.
-He participates in the Sweatshop: Western Sydney Literacy Movement and studies a Bachelors of Design Computing and Art History.
-Victor’s non-fiction and creative works have been featured in Voiceworks, Sydney Environment Institute, and Verge Gallery.
+He participates in the Sweatshop: Western Sydney Literacy Movement and is studying towards a Bachelor of Design Computing and Art History.
+Victor’s non-fiction and creative works have been featured in Voiceworks, Sydney Environment Institute and Verge Gallery.